Psiphon-Inc/psiphon-windows/src/webui/README.md

 ## TODO

+* Use FontAwesome instead of inline images for happy/sad.
+Fixes broken image on IE7.
 * Styling: Square rounded corners to be more “modern”.
 Tone down gradients.
 (Both those also help with old IE consistency, since they aren’t supported.)
 * Window size: Choose a starting size; fix it as minimum.
 * Wire up settings.